 Call Us NowPosted on

-If you have a Colorado driver’s license, you can check your DMV points by ordering a copy of your driving record for $9 (or $10 for a certified search).
-This request can be done:
+If you have a Colorado driver’s license, you can check how many Colorado DMV points you have from past traffic violations by ordering a copy of your driving record.
+Requesting your driving record costs $9 (or $10 for a certified record).

-Visit the DMV website to request a driving history record and input your:
+Go to the Colorado DMV website to request a driving record.
+You will need to input your:

-Ordering a driving record online takes up to ten minutes.
+The entire process of ordering a driving record online takes five to ten minutes.

-Print out and complete the record request form, where you must specify whether you are ordering a certified or non-certified copy.
-The check or money order must be made out to the Colorado Department of Revenue.
-And the request form and money must be mailed to:
+Complete the Colorado DMV record request form and specify whether you want a certified or non-certified copy.
+Any check or money order should be made out to the Colorado Department of Revenue.
+The request form and money must be mailed to:

 Colorado Department of Revenue